davecom/SwiftGraph/README.md

 * `WeightedGraph` - A subclass of `Graph` that adds convenience methods for adding and removing edges of type `WeightedEdge`. `WeightedGraph` also adds a method for returning a list of tuples containing all of the neighbor vertices of an index along with their respective weights.

 ### Functions
 * `bfs()` - Finds a path from one vertex to another in a `Graph` using a breadth-first search.
-Returns an array of Edges going from the source vertex to the destination vertex or an empty array if no path could be found.
+Returns an array of `Edge`s going from the source vertex to the destination vertex or an empty array if no path could be found.
 * `dfs()` - Finds a path from one vertex to another in a `Graph` using a depth-first search.
-Returns an array of Edges going from the source vertex to the destination vertex or an empty array if no path could be found.
+Returns an array of `Edge`s going from the source vertex to the destination vertex or an empty array if no path could be found.
 * `djikstra()` - Finds the shortest path from a starting vertex to every other vertex in a `WeightedGraph`.
 Returns a tuple who's first element is an array of the distances to each vertex in the graph arranged by index.
-The second element of the tuple is a dictionary mapping graph indices to the edge that gets them there in the shortest time from the staring vertex.
+The second element of the tuple is a dictionary mapping graph indices to the previous `Edge` that gets them there in the shortest time from the staring vertex.
 Using this dictionary and the function `pathDictToPath()`, you can find the shortest path from the starting vertex to any other connected vertex.
-See the djikstra unit tests in `DjikstraGraphTests.swift` for a demo of this.
+See the `djikstra()` unit tests in `DjikstraGraphTests.swift` for a demo of this.
 Note: this implementation of djikstra's algorithm does not use a priority queue, so it's quite slow.

 ## Authorship & License
-SwiftGraph is written by David Kopec and released under the MIT License (see .
+SwiftGraph is written by David Kopec and released under the MIT License (see `LICENSE`).
 You can find my email address on my GitHub profile page.
 I encourage you to submit pull requests and open issues here on GitHub.

 ## Future Direction
 Future directions for this project to take could include:
 * Improved performance
-* A faster implemention of djikstra(), using a priority queue
+* A faster implemention of `djikstra()`, using a priority queue
 * Additional convenience methods
 * Additional search functions
 * A thread-safe subclass of `Graph`